kovidgoyal/calibre/manual/gui.rst

     6. **Remove matching books from device**: Allows you to remove e-book files from a connected device that match the books that are selected in the book list.

 .. note::
-    Note that when you use :guilabel:`Remove books` to delete books from your calibre library, the book record is permanently deleted, but on Windows and macOS the files are placed into the recycle bin.
-This allows you to recover them if you change your mind.
+    Note that when you use :guilabel:`Remove books` to delete books from your calibre library, the book record is permanently deleted, but the files are placed into the :guilabel:`Recycle Bin/Trash`.
+This allows you to recover the files if you change your mind.

 .. _configuration: